promaafia/python_problem_solutions/README.txt

 14.30.
 Write a function that sorts an array Ascending 14.31.
 Write a function that sorts an array Decending

 14.32.
-Write a C program to check whether a number is even or odd using functions 14.33.
-Write a C program to check whether a number is prime or not using functions 14.34.
-Write a C program to check whether a number is palindrome or not using functions 14.35.
-Write a C program to check whether a number is perfect or not using functions 14.36.
-Write a C program to check whether a number is strong or not using functions
+Write a program to check whether a number is even or odd using functions 14.33.
+Write a program to check whether a number is prime or not using functions 14.34.
+Write a program to check whether a number is palindrome or not using functions 14.35.
+Write a program to check whether a number is perfect or not using functions 14.36.
+Write a program to check whether a number is strong or not using functions

 14.37.
-Write a C program to find all prime numbers between a given interval using functions.
+Write a program to find all prime numbers between a given interval using functions.
 14.38.
-Write a C program to find all palindrome numbers between a given interval using functions.
+Write a program to find all palindrome numbers between a given interval using functions.
 14.39.
-Write a C program to find all perfect numbers between given a interval using functions.
+Write a program to find all perfect numbers between given a interval using functions.
 14.40.
-Write a C program to find all strong numbers between given a interval using functions.
+Write a program to find all strong numbers between given a interval using functions.

 14.41.
 Write a function that gets a string and returns it's length 14.42.
 Write a function that gets a string and reverse all characters